The Rental Property Balance Sheet

 - The cash due at closing is either credited to a bank account or an owner contribution.

-Conclusion: Your balance sheet is important but doesn't show your true equity
+Conclusion: Your balance sheet is important but doesn't show your market equity